false-fox/falsefox-blog-2.0/src/pages/posts/2024/a-new-blog.md

 title: "A new website!
 And a loveletter to astro."
 layout: ../../../layouts/Blog.astro
 pubDate: 1714354964056
-description: "A journey to get a rotary phone from goodwill to place and recieve phone calls in 2024.
-I ended up with my own enterprise-level phone system."
+description: "With a new design and better functionality, falsefox.dev is BACK with a fresh coat of paint."
 author: "falsefox"
 tags: ["webdev", "blog", "astro"]
 image: ""